-Maybe I’m too impatient – I want to skim some text and get right to the bit I need.
+Maybe I’m too impatient — I want to skim some text and get right to the bit I need.
 They want to enjoy a video in full even if most of it isn’t about the thing they searched for in the first place.
-It could be a reflection on the amount of time we’ve got available to his, or on their patience, or maybe just on what each of us is used to.
+It could be a reflection on the amount of time we have available, or on their patience, or maybe just on what each of us is used to.

-So how can you harness that allure in the classroom and when communicating online with your students and the wider community?
-In this post I’m going to look at how you can use video to enhance learning and improve your school website, and show you just how to do it.
+So how can you harness that allure in the classroom?
+And how can you use video when communicating online with your students and the wider community?
+In this post, I explain how you can use video to enhance learning and improve your school website.

 The Benefits of Video for Learning

 First let’s take a look at how video can enhance learning both in the classroom and outside it.
-Educators have been using video to enhance learning for as long as TV’s been available – from the days when classrooms full of kids would file into the hall to watch live TV, or have a TV wheeled into their classroom on a trolley, through the rise of sites like teachers.tv, right up to the present when YouTube is one of many teachers’ favourite resources.
+Educators have been using video to enhance learning for as long as television has been available.
+Who can forget the joy of seeing the TV wheeled into your classroom on a trolley?

 Using video as part of teaching gives learners the opportunity to see places and concepts that it would be difficult to access in the classroom or even on field trips.
-Students learning about other cultures or world geography, as well as those learning astronomy, will be able to watch images of places you couldn’t possibly take them to.
-They’ll have access to animations, demonstrations and simulations that might be difficult or expensive to set up yourself, for example when learning about mechanics or biology.
-And students of literature or drama can watch dramatisations of texts that you’re studying in class, often bringing it to life in a way that’s difficult to do otherwise.
+Students learning about other cultures, world geography, or astronomy will be able to watch images of places you couldn’t possibly take them to.
+They’ll have access to animations, demonstrations, and simulations that might be difficult or expensive to set up yourself, for example when learning about mechanics or biology.
+And students of literature or drama can watch dramatizations of texts that you’re studying in class, often bringing it to life in a way that’s difficult to do otherwise.

-So video is a great tool for learning.
+Video is certainly a great tool for learning.
 But it’s also part of your arsenal when it comes to using the school website to communicate with parents and other stakeholders.